Local context

 Rule: No city-swap pages

-Filter: Official utility or city context where available
+Filter: Official utility, city, or housing-context signal where available

 How to use this hub

-Start with the city that matches the property or transaction, then choose the page that best matches the current problem.
+Start with the city only when the property or local signal materially changes the next move, then choose the page that best matches the situation: buyer diligence, finding interpretation, cost direction, or local responsibility.

 Tier 1 cities